cjpia612/README-Generator/README.md

   ## Usage

-  Open your terminal and node index.js
+  Open the terminal and node index.js

   ## Contributing